BumpySkies is a free online service that aims to demystify flight for all commercial air passengers.

 I‘m going on a flight soon and I feel scared.
 Can you help?

-You might want to read an essay by BumpySkies’ creator with some advice for nervous air passengers, or take a free online course by Captain Stacey Chance to help you gain new perspective on how flight works, and why it’s so safe.
-If you have the time, Patrick Smith’s book Cockpit Confidential also offers a caring pilot’s advice to wary passengers.
+A free online course by Captain Stacey Chance can help you gain new perspective on how flight works, and why it‘s so safe.

-Realize that during your flight, you’ll be part of a temporary but real community with hundreds of thousands of other people all over the world: those who are all up in the air together, on your way to far-away places.
+Tools like these can help you realize that during your flight, you‘ll be part of a temporary but real community with hundreds of thousands of other people all over the world: those who are all up in the air together, on your way to far-away places.
 Many of them are nervous, too!
 But none of you are alone.

 Can BumpySkies work for areas outside of the continental United States?